GE APYR50LC Dehumidifier Review

 Cons

 The GE APYR50LC is good for use in bathrooms.
-It might be a little too large for tighter bathrooms and rather noisy, but it does offer excellent dehumidification capacity, enough for big, humid bathrooms.
-It can also be set up for continuous drainage and features a drain pump, so you can have it pour out any accumulated moisture into a sink or any high-walled tub.
+It might be a little too large for tighter bathrooms, but it offers excellent dehumidification capacity, enough for big, humid bathrooms.
+It features a drain pump and supports continuous drainage, so you can have it pour out any accumulated moisture into a sink or any high-walled tub without manually emptying the tank.
+The one major downside is noise: this unit is loud enough to disturb you regardless of the fan speed you choose.

 Pros